-Since 2000, there has been a limited experimental harvest of Pink and Spiny Scallops by a small number of harvesters.
+In 2000, there was a limited experimental harvest of Pink and Spiny Scallops by a small number of harvesters.
 In 2001, this experimental fishery was developed as part of Fisheries and Oceans Canada (DFO)'s New Emerging Fisheries Policy (NEFP) that allows gradual expansion of the fishery in order to develop a biologically-based assessment and management framework.
 The NEFP is precautionary in its approach to the development of new fisheries and thus harvests are relatively small-scale.
 Generally new fisheries development follows three stages - feasibility, exploratory and commercial.